 The Pantex Plant Radiological Investigation Report (BWXT Pantex 2004) states that contaminated soil from the firing sites potentially contained low levels of beryllium, DU, strontium, and thorium.
 The more detailed discussion of the firing sites does not mention use or residual contamination of radioactive strontium, and when questioned directly if there had been a hydroshot involving radioactive strontium, Mr. Phillips said there had not been.
 Mr. Phillips said there had been one hydroshot involving thorium (Traub 2007).
-Until then, dose reconstructors should assign the intake below, once, to anyone involved with hydroshots].
+[The year of this event is still being investigated, and an update will be made when the year is determined.
+Until then, dose reconstructors should assign the intake below, once, to anyone involved with hydroshots.]
 Assuming that the air concentration from the thorium hydroshot was no worse than the 95th-percentile concentration outside the bunker from the DU shots (24 pCi/m3), and assuming a 30-min exposure, the one-time acute intake is: